-Urban soils can contain high concentrations of heavy metals which may pose a risk to human health if used for food production.
-However, these heavy metals often co-occur with black carbon, a suite of molecules ranging from soots to biochar, reducing the pollutant bioavailability.
+However, urban soils can contain high concentrations of heavy metals.
+And these may pose a risk to human health if used for food production.
+But these heavy metals often co-occur with black carbon, a suite of molecules ranging from soots to biochar, reducing the pollutant bioavailability.

 Thus, this project will address two key questions: